-HFMK03316U FM, Module 2, Media, Genre and Aesthetics: Issues in World Cinema
+HFMK03316U FM, Module 2, Media, Genre and Aesthetics: Ageing in media

 Master in Film and Media Studies, 2016-curriculum + 2013-curriculum